lucasdegeorge/fast-inference/README.md

 - PaliGemma Vision encoder implementation without HF (in progress)
 - Add new VLM models
-- Add chat-template support for Llama-3 (in progress) and VLMs
+- Add chat-template support for SentencePiece-based LLMs and VLMs
 - Add multi-sample generation
 - Batched inference for LLM and VLM